 - If a dog has a discernable layer of fat over their ribs and their waistline is difficult to see then they are classed as being overweight.
 A dog with a thick layer of fat over their ribs, no sign of their waistline and a bulging stomach is defined as obese

 - The dogs face is bigger and rounder just like humans

 - More reluctant to walk or waddles slowly

 - Struggles o get in and out of cars without help

 Fighting the flab to prevent having an obese dog

 As with humans, obesity in dogs occurs when the number of calories consumed is greater than those expended.
 This is preventable.
 Dog owners need to adopt the following weight-loss measures:

 - Increase exercise, e.g. more walks (Consider using a dog-walker )

 Owners should do this gradually over a long period.
 Avoid ‘crash dieting’ that is harmful to the dog and aim to reduce their calorie intake by around 15%,

-If you think your dog is carrying some extra timber then ask your vet for advice before proceeding with a weight loss routine.
+If you think your dog is carrying some extra timber, ask your vet for advice before starting a weight loss routine.